The Homestead is Nestled on the Western Slope of the Taconic Plateau

 When the BBF property was acquired in 1981, it was entirely forested primarily with second growth hardwoods.
 An old logging road wound its way up leading to a small clearing and rotting log cabin, which is where the Elijah Marshal barn sits today.

-Forest clearing started in 1981 and essentially ended in 2007.
+Forest clearing started in 1981 and essentially continues with selective cutting and for firewood.
 Of the 62+ acres, approximately 7 are in pasture managed for deer and turkey, 5 are in lawns that include a "heritage apple" orchard, and 2 in a sugar maple lot.
 The balance remains in natural second growth hardwood forests with an abundance of Mountain Laurel, the state flower.

 Another Sunrise Finds Bingham Brook Farm High Above the Mist Covered Valley